metalsoft-io/terraform-provider-metalcloud/website/docs/r/eksa.md

 ---

-# Kubernetes
+# EKS-A

-This structure represents a MetalCloud Kubernetes deployment.
+This structure represents a MetalCloud AWS EKS-A deployment.
 Use the [infrastructure_reference](../d/infrastructure_reference.md) Data Source to determine the `infrastructure_id`.

 Don't forget to always add a depends on reference in the infrastructure deployer object.